 Wondering where to go?
 You might want to look at our list of winter cycling destinations.
-And here’s another bonus: we offer great deals for tours taken in April or October, so you might just want to take advantage of that opportunity!
+And here’s another bonus: we offer great deals on our tours if you travel in April or October, so you might just want to take advantage of that opportunity!

 TIP #2: CHOOSE SELF-GUIDED TOURS

-Getting from one place to another may require the help of a local tour guide, but then again, you might just want to skip it.
-There is a plethora of benefits from going independent, and that includes saving a big amount of money, which you will otherwise pay for your personalized travel assistance.
-In choosing self-guided tours, you get to travel at your own pace, discover authentic communities by the roads less traveled, and expand your social network as you make new friends along the way.
+Getting from one place to another may require the help of a local tour guide, but then again, you might just want to pass on that.
+There is a plethora of benefits to going independent, and that includes saving a big amount of money, which you will otherwise pay for your personalized travel assistance.
+In choosing self-guided tours, you get to travel at your own pace, discover authentic communities by taking the roads less traveled, and expand your social network as you make new friends along the way.